 Alcove Cafe & Big Bar

 The most popular patio restaurant in Los Feliz (maybe the world?) has spaced out its tables and welcomed back eager guests.
-Enjoy casual fare from breakfast through late night, along with inventive cocktails from bar star Cari Hah.
+Enjoy casual fare from breakfast through late night, along with inventive cocktails crafted by an experienced staff.
 1927 Hillhurst Ave., Los Feliz.

 BOA’s Sunset Strip location has adapted an outdoor space into “BOA Garden,” a super-elegant dining patio, with full-height hedges, large-scale florals, and real tables and chairs (nothing folding or plastic in sight).
-This is where you go for a meal after getting married on Zoom, we would assume.
-9200 W Sunset Blvd, West Hollywood.
+9200 W. Sunset Blvd., West Hollywood.

-Located on the main plaza of open-air shopping center Platform, Roberta’s has a sizable patio for sharing some pizzas and glasses of wine with your bubble-mates.
-If you’re more committed to staying home, you can pick-up DIY pizza kits, too.
+Located on the main plaza of open-air shopping center Platform, Roberta’s has a sizable patio for sharing some pizzas and glasses of wine.
+If you feel like staying home, you can pick-up DIY pizza kits, too.
 8820 Washington Blvd., Culver City.